-Truck driver being airlifted to hospital after crash near Kawarau
+Truck driver being airlifted to hospital after crash near Kawerau

 A truck driver has been freed from his vehicle and is being airlifted to hospital after a crash in Eastern Bay of Plenty.

-Emergency services were called to a report that a truck crashed at the intersection of State Highway 30 and Braemar Rd about 9.30am today.
+Emergency services were called to a report that a truck crashed at the intersection of State Highway 30 and Braemar Rd, Rotoma, between Rotorua and Kawerau, about 9.30am today.

 The truck had rolled and landed in a ditch.